KaiBot3000/dotfiles/kaiReadme.md

 ## Big Moods
 I'm expressive and honest about how I'm feeling, which is something of a superpower.
-I've seen over and over again that teams do their best work when they trust each other and acknowledge that feelings are part of the devlopement process.
+I've seen over and over again that teams (technical or otherwise) do their best work when they trust each other and acknowledge that feelings are part of the devlopement process.
+Let's create a place where we can be human with each other, by building trust and welcoming kind honesty.

 ### Mood Drains
 tl;dr, behaviors that signal lack of respect for me or others